The section covers the frequent billing, reporting and quotas-related questions.

 For more information on schedules, please, see the Maestro CLI User Guide, Section 3: Scheduling Instance Activities.

-I used cost estimator to evaluate the cost of a VM, but the actual price turned out to be lower.
+I used cost estimator to evaluate the cost of a VM, but the actual price differs.
 Why did this happen?

 I am an account manager and I work with several projects.
 Can I get a unified report for all my projects?